marcusrelacion/c3-marketing-site/index.md

 introduction-body: Clarabridge Customer Connections (C3), our electrifying four-day conference is kicking off in San Diego, April 19 - 22, 2020.
-Hear from industry experts, thought leaders, and top practitioners in customer experience (CX) and digital customer service leaders for examples and best practices needed to say ahead of the curve.
+Hear from industry experts, thought leaders, and top practitioners in customer experience (CX) and digital customer service leaders for examples and best practices needed to stay ahead of the curve.
 introduction-has-button: false
 has-agenda-small: true
 agenda-small-background-color: bg-cb-primary-100